Fast weight programming and linear transformers: from machine learning to neurobiology: Fast Weight Programmer Neural Networks

 where, in the numerator, $\mW_t$ is defined as $\mW_t = \sum_{\tau=1}^t \vv_{\tau} \otimes \phi(\vk_{\tau}) \in \mathbb{R}^{d_\text{out} \times d_\text{key}}$ whose recurrent update function can be derived similarly to Eqs.~\ref{eq:outerprod}-\ref{eq:fwp_rec}, and $\vz_t \in \mathbb{R}^{d_\text{key}}$ in the denominator of Eq.~\ref{eq:lt} has the following recurrent update equation with $\vz_0=0$:

 Overall, the sequential dynamics of a transformer model based on an alternative normalized attention function defined by Eq.~\ref{eq:linearized_attn} can be rewritten as:

 This is the ``recurrent form'' of the so-called ``linear transformer'' \citep{katharopoulos2020transformers}.
 This system is identical to the FWP of Sec.~\ref{sec:fwp_basic} up to the normalizing denominator $\vz_t^{\top} \phi(\vq_t) \in \mathbb{R}$ in Eq.~\ref{eq:lt} and tracking of the extra time-varying variable $\vz_t$ (Eq.~\ref{eq:lt_z}).
-From this view, the vanilla FWP can be interpreted as an ``unnormalized linear transformer''.
+From this view, the vanilla FWP is essentially an ``unnormalized linear transformer'' (ULTRA).
 In fact, recent work extending linear transformer models (discussed in Sec.~\ref{sec:more_models}) has shown that such normalization is unnecessary in practice \citep{schlag2021linear,sun2023retentive,YangWSPK24,yang2024parallelizing}.

 While ``linear'' in the name ``linear transformer'' could highlight how the linearized attention function of Eq.~\ref{eq:linearized_attn} allows for its computation to be reorganized unlike the softmax attention, it primarily refers to its time complexity.
 Unlike the quadratic complexity of the softmax attention (Sec.~\ref{sec:transformer}), the computation per step is constant w.r.t.~the time step/sequence length in this model; the resulting time complexity is linear w.r.t.~sequence length like with RNNs.
 This is an example of efficient sequence models as its training is parallelizable using the ``attention form''---parallel computation analogous to that of softmax attention (Eq.~\ref{eq:mask2}) can be derived, while its inference is linear-time complexity by using the recurrent form above.
 Naturally, such a computational advantage comes with a cost: performance of the linear transformer largely lags behind that of the quadratic transformer in practice \citep{katharopoulos2020transformers,schlag2021linear}.
 However, as we'll see in the next Sec.~\ref{sec:more_models}, more effective but still efficient models can be derived by extending the vanilla FWP model.